MISE EN PLACE OF COOKIE DOUGH

 - Add the sifted confectioners’ sugar and beat again until the mixture is smooth and silky.

-- Beat in 1 of the egg yolks, followed by the salt, tequila, grated lime and orange zest.
+- Beat in 1 of the egg yolks, followed by the pinch of salt, tequila, grated lime and orange zest.

 - Reduce the mixer speed to low and add the flour, beating just until it disappears.
-It is better to under beat than over beat at this point; if the flour isn’t fully incorporated, that’s ok– just blend in whatever remaining flour needs blending with a rubber spatula.
+It is better to under beat than over beat at this point to keep the cookies tender.

 - Turn the dough out onto a counter, gather it into a ball, and divide it in half.
 The dough will be soft.